John Ross (activist): Writing

-Ross's work reflected a deep and abiding interest in rebel movements like the Zapatistas in southern Chiapas state.
+His work reflected a deep and abiding interest in rebel movements such as the Zapatistas in southern Chiapas state.
 He wrote several books about the Zapatistas (the 1995 American Book Award-winning Rebellion from the Roots, The War Against Oblivion, and ¡ZAPATISTAS!
 Making Another World Possible), as well as a somewhat autobiographical memoir (Murdered by Capitalism), and several chapbooks of poetry.
-Most recently, he had initiated the publication of Iraqi Girl: Diary of a Teenage Girl in Iraq.
+Lastly, he had initiated the publication of Iraqi Girl: Diary of a Teenage Girl in Iraq.